 - If your shipment is especially fragile or you don’t want it to be handled often for any reason, PTL shipments are a great option.
 Because they stay on one truck the entire time they’re in transit, they aren’t handled nearly as much as the similar LTL option, which is often passed from truck to truck on the way to its destination.

 Before we get into the benefits of PTL shipping – of which there are many – it’s important that we take a second to consider how we should handle our partial freight shipments and prepare them for transit.

 Just like LTL and FTL shipments, PTL loads need to be carefully evaluated prior to being shipped.
-When you’re preparing your PTL shipment make sure you do the following:
+When you’re preparing your PTL shipment to make sure you do the following:

 - Accurately weigh and measure all of the dimensions related to your shipment.
-That includes the width, height, length, and the weight of your shipment.
+That includes the width, height, length, and weight of your shipment.
 If you fail to properly record these dimensions, you might end up paying significant adjustment fees or be unable to load your freight onto the truck.

 - This should go without saying, but take the time to properly package your shipment.
 Unlike FTL shipments, PTL shipments still share space in the truck with other loads.
 It will be the priority shipment, but that doesn’t mean that you can be careless with your packaging.
 Roads get bumpy, and it’s important to make sure that your load won’t spill out and potentially damage other cargo within the truck.

 - Think about any special services that your shipment might require.
 If you’re going to be sending perishables, make sure you’ve talked to the carrier to ensure that accommodations have been made to keep the shipment the right temperature.
 When trucks travel through the northern US states and into Canada during the winter, it’s not uncommon for shipments to freeze while traveling through sub-zero temperatures.

 Benefits of Partial Freight Shipping